YottaDB/YDBDoc/ProgGuide/internatn.rst

 Creating the Alternate Collation Routines
 ------------------------------------------

 Each alternative collation sequence requires a set of four user-created routines--gtm_ac_xform_1 (or gtm_ac_xform), gtm_ac_xback_1 (or gtm_ac_xback), gtm_ac_version, and gtm_ac_verify.
-The original and transformed strings are passed between YottaDB/GT.M and the user-created routines using parameters of type gtm_descriptor or gtm32_descriptor.
-An "include file" gtm_descript.h, located in the YottaDB/GT.M distribution directory, defines gtm_descriptor (used with gtm_ac_xform and gtm_ac_xback) as:
+The original and transformed strings are passed between YottaDB and the user-created routines using parameters of type gtm_descriptor or gtm32_descriptor.
+An "include file" gtm_descript.h, located in the YottaDB distribution directory, defines gtm_descriptor (used with gtm_ac_xform and gtm_ac_xback) as:

 .. parsed-literal::
    typedef struct